confluentinc/schema-registry/docs/installation/migrate.rst

     from source to destination either in the code or in a properties file that specifies the |sr| URL, type of authentication USER_INFO, and credentials).

-    See :ref: schema_registry_tutorial.rst#java-consumers for further examples.
+    See :ref:`sr-tutorial-java-consumers` for further examples.

 #.
 Configure all producers to point to the destination |sr| in the cloud and restart them.

-    See :ref: schema_registry_tutorial.rst#java-producers for further examples.
+    See :ref:`sr-tutorial-java-producers` for further examples.

 #.
 (Optional) Stop the source |sr|.